-All have mini-fridges, flat-screen televisions, telephone, Internet connection, bathrooms with shower and twin beds that can be made up as queens.
-But, at an average size of 160 square ft. for the outsides and 145 for inside staterooms, they are among the industry's smallest -- especially for a newly built vessel -- and especially for a line aiming for families.
-Balcony cabins are 205 square ft., which includes the verandah.
-Balcony cabins also have a small sofa, many of which can be made into a third bunk.
+All rooms have well-stocked minifridges (sodas, sparking water, liquor -- for a fee), flat-screen televisions, telephones, Internet access, bathrooms with showers and twin beds that can be made up as queens.
+But, at an average size of 160 square feet for the outsides and 145 square feet for inside staterooms, they are a bit small, especially given Norwegian's focus on family travel.
+Balcony cabins are 205 square feet, which includes the verandah.
+Balcony cabins also have small sofas, many of which can be made into third berths.

-Caveat: The Owners Suites and Penthouse Suites on Deck 10 have verandahs that are completely visible from the bridge above.
+Caveat: The Owner's Suites and Penthouse Suites on Deck 10 have verandahs that are completely visible from the bridge above.
 Completely.
 Any indiscretion that takes place out there is subject to being viewed by a range of officers -- or any visitors to the bridge.

-Twenty-seven cabins, including suites, are fully wheel-chair accessible and ADA compliant.
+Twenty-seven cabins, including suites, are fully wheelchair accessible and ADA compliant.

 While there is no self-service laundry onboard, laundry service is available for $25 a bag, which can be found in your stateroom.

 Our stateroom is smaller than the ones we enjoyed on the Carnival ships, but was very convenient for our interests.
 The forward part of the ship allowed quick access to the spa, theatre, casino and Spinnaker lounge....some of our favourite places to be!
 This stateroom is...continue